HullUni-bioinformatics/Kitson_et_al_NMB/README.md

 5. School of Natural and Environmental Sciences, Newcastle University, Newcastle upon Tyne, UK.
 ***

-This repository is associated with the above manuscript submitted to Molecular Ecology Resources.
+This repository is associated with the above manuscript accepted by Molecular Ecology (DOI: 10.1111/mec.14518)

 __The submitted version of this archive is archived: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1066005.svg)](https://doi.org/10.5281/zenodo.1066005)__